joshyorko/actions-robot-boostrapper/.github/instructions/runbook.instructions.md

 #### 2. Managing Dependencies (`package.yaml`)

-* If a Python dependency is needed, update or create `package.yaml` with:
+* If a Python dependency is needed, update or create `package.yaml` with.:

   ```yaml
   name: <short_name>